Raimundo Olabide: Life

 Olabide was born in 1869 in Vitoria, Álava, Spain, to a couple who lived on the Plaza de la Virgen Blanca in the center of the city, where they ran a small business.
 Though both his parents were ethnically Basque, his mother had been born and raised in Madrid, and her native tongue was Castillian.
 As a result, he grow up speaking only that language.
 When he came of age, his parents sent him to the Jesuit college in Urduña.

 In 1884, at the age of 15, Olabide entered the Society of Jesus which operated the school.
 He then pursued his philosophical and theological studies at the Jesuit communities of Veruela Abbey and Tortosa.
-In the course as his formation with the Society, he worked as a teacher in Valladolid, Oña, Gijon and Salamanca.
+In the course as his formation with the Society, he worked as a teacher in Valladolid, Oña, Gijón and Salamanca.
 He was ordained a Catholic priest in 1902.

 It was while studying at the University of Salamanca in 1911 that Olabide came across a grammar book of Basque written by Arturo Campión, a leading proponent of Basque nationalism.
 It was then finally that, at the age of 27, he began to learn his ancestral tongue, to the study and promotion of which he dedicated the rest of his life.
 The noted Basque lexographer who had published a classic dictionary of the language in 1904, Resurrección María de Azkue, later commented that Olabide seemed to know his work better than he himself, the author, did.